 One of the above aspects of a CX strategy is obtaining quantifiable data.
 What metrics should you track?
 Some KPIs that many businesses will have readily available are:

 - Customer retention and customer churn

-- Net promoter score (response to a simple post-sale survey)
+- Net promoter score, or NPS analysis (response to a simple post-sale survey)

 - Other metrics that reflect site or app usability, such as loading speed and bounce rate

 Ready to go a step beyond standard KPIs?
 Tools focused on CX will help you understand customers’ sentimental reactions to working with your company.
 Customer experience management solutions are necessary to truly quantify the sentiment of your customers.
 In addition, text analysis of customer reviews can create valuable insights into the collective opinion about your company.